aryamaanbose/BLADE_site/BLADE/docs/installation.md

 After completing the installation steps, it is recommended to run a test workflow to ensure that everything is set up correctly.
 Follow the instructions in the `tests` directory of the repository to execute sample pipelines and verify the installation.

-## Troubleshooting

-If you encounter any issues during the installation or setup process, please refer to the [Troubleshooting](./troubleshooting.md) section or open an issue on the [GitHub repository](https://github.com/aryamaanbose/BLADE_tasks/issues).

 ## Additional Resources